cache exists in db ManaHive.com - #1 Magic The Gathering Card Search Engine, Probably

 AI 🤖 Find me cards equivalent to: Apex Devastator

-Equivalent cards to Apex Devastator (green, cascade, big creature):
+Equivalent cards to Apex Devastator (green, big creature, cascade effect):

 Results: